MatthewSugden/Front-End-Assignment-2-Website/readme.md

 <div>
 	<p>
 	One of the most effective elements that I put in use whilst creating my website was wireframes.
-	They were extremely useful for me as they gave me a basic idea of how i wanted my website to look, making it much easier to create and develop.
-I created a wireframe before i started the deveopment of each page of my website.
+	They were extremely useful for me as they gave me a basic idea of how I wanted my website to look, making it much easier to create and develop.
+I created a wireframe before I started the deveopment of each page of my website.
 	As a result of this, the wireframes do not resemble my finished project precisely because development took longer than expected as the pages themselves went through many iterations before reaching completion.
 	</p>